 - Diagnostic imaging

-In a comparison analysis of all hospitals and medical centers throughout the United States, Crawford Memorial Hospital maintains an overall ranking “B” score, in the 50th percentile.
+In a comparative analysis of all hospitals and medical centers throughout the United States, Crawford Memorial Hospital maintains an overall ranking “B” score, in the 50th percentile.
 According to Analytics MD, the areas of strength at the hospital include medical staff communication with patients.

 The smooth flow of patient care through the emergency department ensures that everyone is seen quickly and treated appropriately.
 While Crawford Memorial Hospital ranks in the 60th percentile or higher for incoming patient flow, discharge patient flow and admitted patient flow, the level of frustrated patients leaving the emergency department ranks much lower in the 50th percentile.